-- 1. The strategic fit of the potential land acquisition: Tables 14 and 15 of the Open Space Strategy establish the range of evaluation criteria for land acquisition.
-Sites that fit multiple criteria will generally be given a higher priority for acquisition than those that only fulfill one or two criteria.
-However, depending on the specific nature of the reserve type required and the real or potential benefit of its acquisition into the public open space network, the fit of only a few criteria may be sufficient in some cases. - Associated costs: Cost considerations are evaluated against benefits as follows: financial investment, development costs, maintenance costs, administration and/or implementation costs, monitoring and enforcement costs. - 3.
-The risks to community wellbeing of not proceeding, that is, lost opportunities, higher set-up costs, and development of land for uses not compatible with open space or recreational use.
+- 1. The strategic fit of the potential land acquisition.
+Sites that fit multiple criteria will generally be given a higher priority for acquisition than those which only fulfil one or two criteria.
+However, depending on the specific nature of the open space type required and the real or potential benefit of its acquisition into the public open space network, sites that fit only a few criteria may be sufficient in some cases. - Associated costs Cost considerations are evaluated against benefits as follows: financial investment, development costs, maintenance costs, administration and/or implementation costs, monitoring and enforcement costs.

+3. The risks to community wellbeing of not proceeding, that is, lost opportunities, higher set-up costs, and development of land for uses not compatible with open space or recreational use.